NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Your marketing agency has a variety of website data and analytics at its fingertips to improve your clients' digital marketing strategies.

-If you know where to look and how to analyze the right information, you learn which of their posts tend to perform the best on social media, how people land on their websites, which pages convert visitors to buyers, and what to improve upon to see better results.
+If you know where to look and how to analyze the right information, you learn which of their posts tend to perform the best on social media, how people land on their websites, which pages convert visitors to buyers, social media ROI, and what to improve upon to see better results.

 Years ago, I was involved in a great debate over a particular source of leads.
 The sales team wanted them stopped because the conversion rate was lower than other sources, and–on the surface–that recommendation made sense.
 After all, it took the sales team twice as many calls to close the same number of sales.